Runhappy: 2015: Three-Year-Old Season

 On his three-year-old debut, Runhappy was moved up in class for the Grade III Lecomte Stakes at Fair Grounds Race Course in New Orleans on January 17.
 He suffered at least two serious bumps from his opponents and finished ninth of the eleven runners behind International Star.
 After the race, Maria Borell took over from Wohlers as the colt's trainer.

 On his first appearance for Borell, Runhappy won an allowance race over six furlongs on a sloppy track at Indiana Grand Race Course on July 7.
 On a fast track at Ellis Park Race Course later that month, he won a six and a half allowance, leading for most of the way to beat Springboard by two and three quarter lengths.
 In both races, he was ridden by Erin Walker.

 Edgar Prado took over the ride when Runhappy was moved up sharply in class for the Grade I King's Bishop Stakes over seven furlongs at Saratoga Race Course on August 29.
-Before the race, Borell explained that she would not use the common raceday medication Lasix, saying, "I don't like drugs and I don't want to run on Lasix if a horse doesn't need it.
+Before the race, Borell explained that she would not use the common race-day medication Lasix, saying, "I don't like drugs and I don't want to run on Lasix if a horse doesn't need it.
 Runhappy doesn't need it and he's run Lasix-free in all of his starts".
 Holy Boss, the winner of the Amsterdam Stakes, started as that race's public betting favorite.
 The other runners included Competitive Edge (Hopeful Stakes), March (Woody Stephens Stakes), Mr Z (Ohio Derby), and Grand Bili (Carry Back Stakes).
 Runhappy raced in second place before overtaking outsider Limousine Liberal after the first quarter mile.
 He maintained his advantage and then drew away from his rivals to win by four lengths from Limousine Liberal in a race record time of 1:20.54 with Holy Boss two lengths back in third.
 After the race, Prado commented, "The plan was to break good out of the gate.
 He was doing everything so easy and I was very confident in him going into the first turn.
 When he started pricking his ears and looking for competition, that made me feel good.
 When I asked him on the top of the stretch and he picked it up, I knew we were in good shape."